kmazurczyk/AirBnB-Price-Predictor/README.md

 ## Data Sources & Initial EDA

 ### Overview
-We sampled 25,000 Airbnb listings in NYC with various features, including data on accommodations, location, and distances to subway stops and 30 famous NYC landmarks.
-Samples are weighted by borough.
+We sampled 25,000 Airbnb listings in NYC with various features, including data on accommodations, amenities, location, and distances to subway stops and 30 famous NYC landmarks.
+Samples are weighted by borough as the distribution of listing across the boroughs was inconsistent.

 **Data Repo**
 CSVs supporting EDA and modeling may be found here.
 The main training set is *airbnb_sample_landmarks_mta_zipcodes.csv*